 As part of DelVal’s experiential learning program, DelVal student teams will work with final contestants to prepare for the competition under the guidance of DelVal faculty and SBEC advisors.

-Contestants will present their pitches on Nov.19 at a public, community event in the University’s Life Sciences Building auditorium.
+Contestants will present their pitches on April 15.
 Prize money will be awarded to support the growth of the top three teams’ ideas.
 The top three student teams will also be eligible for cash prizes.
 The contest will be judged by experienced investors who have a desire to support innovation and economic growth and prosperity within the local community.
 Last year the winners walked away with close to $30,000 in prizes.
 Funds are being raised for monetary prizes this year and the competition organizers hope to offer similar level prizes.

 How to Apply